List of Donald Duck universe characters: Hard Haid Moe

 Hard Haid Moe is a hillbilly and unlike most other characters in the Donald Duck universe indubitably a human being.
 Moe was created by Dick Kinney and Al Hubbard.
 His first appearance was in the story It's music (1964).
 In the 1960s and 1970s, he was used in various comic stories, usually as a supporting character for Fethry Duck, Donald Duck and Scrooge McDuck.
 Fethry is actually one of very few townspeople ever befriended by Moe, but their relation is not exactly friendly.
 Most of those stories were drawn by Tony Strobl.
 However, Moe would eventually disappear from North American and European stories, but became popular in Brazil, where he even had his own title (Urtigão) from 1987 to 1994.
 In Italy, where he is called Dinamite Bla, his appearances has become more frequent since the 2000s (decade) and he has even gained a small Italian figurine from a special collection with various Disney characters simply called Disney Collection, made by De Agostini.

 Hard Haid Moe lives somewhere on Calisota's countryside with his rather flabby dog, Houn' Dawg.
 Moe is often seen carrying a shotgun.
 Brazilian cartoonists created a permanent female character for Moe's stories, a funny maid called Firmina (original Brazilian name), who is reluctantly hired by Moe in the story "Uma Intrusa Especiar" (free translation: "An Unusual Newcomer"), and because of her strong and daring personality she is often arguing with Moe, who in turn has a very hard temperament.
 She became a kind of non-official girlfriend of Moe, including she almost married him.

+In the Brazilian story A Mana do Urtigão (free translation: "Moes sister") written by Renato Canini and illustrared y Verci de Mello), a sister of Moe named Terta makes her appearance, who defines herself as an "intellectual" and ill adapts to the lifestyle of the mountaineer.

 Amy Lou is the name of Moe's niece who appeared in the comic story "Marriage Mountain-style" by Dick Kinney and Al Hubbard.
 In this story she wants to find a husband, and Donald and Fethry become involuntarially her suitors.

 In Italian stories, Moe has a neighbor and rival named Truz, a dogface character who wears a tuxedo and a crooked top hat.